nhungoc1508/S23-IM3312-ArtIntel/Project 3/Project 3.md

 - Both learn from interactive feedback but they have limited ability to retain information.
 We talk about the “learning” aspect of AI a lot but we rarely mean it in the sense that the AI model is learning as it’s being deployed.
 The model is getting better with every generation after being modified and/or trained with bigger data etc. but is it learning from the users it’s interacting with?
 For humans, being able to incorporate new knowledge from our interactions with the world into our own experiences and history is a key feature of being intelligent.
 I think we are not expecting the same thing from AIs in order to call them intelligent (why so?).

 ### Generating key scenes
+Having the general plot with 5 main sections, I moved on to creating descriptions of key scenes for each section.
+For this step and all steps following this, I used ChatGPT.
+So for each section, I asked it to give me descriptions of a few key scenes within that section, with the quantity of scenes being up to it to decide.
+The longer the conversation went, the more it was inclined to forget earlier information and go completely off topic, so I kept reminding it.
+A query would look like this:

+> Let's dive deep into each section of our plot and plan it out in great details.
+I will give you the general plot of each section, and you give me descriptions of key scenes for that section.
+The section I want you to work on is [description of section].

+By the end of this step, the sections were pretty well planned out with a good number of key scenes.

 ### Interpolating frames

 ### Generating Stable Diffusion prompts

 ### Creating final video
+The rest of the process (encoding text prompts, interpolating mathematically, and generating images) was conducted using the same pipeline as [my previous project](https://github.com/nhungoc1508/S23-IM3312-ArtIntel/tree/main/Project%202).

 ## Discussion & conclusion